Best Brunches & Breakfasts in Eugene

 Lion & Owl

 Serving "Bubbles & Brunch" Thursday through Monday, Lion & Owl is a stellar culinary experience.
-Your brunching buddies will be impressed by the seasonal menu items such as foie gras pop tarts and caviar as well as the sophisticated urban atmosphere.
+Your brunching buddies will be impressed by the seasonal menu items such as foie gras toast and caviar as well as the sophisticated urban atmosphere.
 Guests have the option to enjoy their meal inside the fun Airstream travel trailer where the restaurant began as a simple (but stylish) food truck.
-Proof of vaccination required.

 Off the Waffle

 Off the Waffle has been a local breakfast staple since the brothers who started it were serving liege waffles out of their house.
-Now, they have a restaurant in downtown Eugene to help them keep up with the demand for the perfect waffle topped with exciting ingredients.
+Their second location in South Eugene helps them keep up with the demand for the perfect waffle topped with exciting ingredients.
 Order a sweet or savory waffle, or bring home a pack of frozen waffles and add your own special toppings at home.
+Stop by early because both locations close at 2 p.m.

-Voted the best hangover breakfast in Eugene many years in a row, Brail's is a local favorite for classic breakfast that also offers some delicious Korean dishes.
+Voted the best hangover breakfast in Eugene many years in a row, Brail's is a local favorite for classic breakfast.
 With two locations near downtown, this is a great place to meet for a hearty breakfast with friends.
-Try Joy's Special with a side of spicy kimchi.
+For a comfort dish, try their signature Joy's Special of two hash browns topped with ham, different veggies and cheeses, and sausage gravy.

 Viking Braggot Southtowne Pub